Costa Rica Entry Requirements – Visas, Shots, & More!

 We have a full guide to landing in San Jose and a full guide to Liberia International Airport to help you with stuff like ground transportation, exchanging money, etc.

-The borders are a bit more involved with their Costa Rica entry requirements than entering at the airport.
 We created a guide to crossing the Nicaragua border and a guide to crossing the Panama border to help you out with this process.

-Our experiences entering Costa Rica
+Our Experiences Entering Costa Rica

 We have only had one major issue entering the country.
 Well, actually, I had the major issue.
 Thomas has never had any problems.

-Last year we went to the Galapagos for our honeymoon.
+A few years ago we went to the Galapagos for our honeymoon.
 It was amazing and I made many lifelong friends. ↓

 galapagos